 Ragged Point

-Ragged Point is the perfect rest stop in Big Sur — it features cliffside vistas and beautifully landscaped gardens.
-Adirondack chairs and benches can be found throughout the grounds, making it a great place to relax and enjoy the surrounding scenery.
+Ragged Point features cliffside vistas and beautifully landscaped gardens.
+Adirondack chairs and picnic benches can be found throughout the grounds, making it the perfect place to enjoy a packed lunch or snack with ocean views.

 McWay Falls